PRUNERS/archer/README.md

 chosen.

-<a id="orgd53dc8c"></a>

 ## Stand-alone building with official LLVM OpenMP Runtime and ThreadSanitizer support

-Note: Before building, be aware that the LLVM OpenMP Runtime with ThreadSanitizer support suffers from false positives in OpenMP applications that use tasking and reduction.

 Create a folder to download and build ARCHER: